Colorado hires Deion Sanders to turn around program

 BOULDER, Colo.
 (AP) — Deion Sanders is taking over as head coach at Colorado, bringing his charisma and larger-than-life persona to a beleaguered Pac-12 program that’s plunged to the bottom of college football.

-The Pro Football Hall of Famer has been at Jackson State, a historically Black college that plays in the NCAA’s second tier of Division I, since 2020 — guiding the Tigers to consecutive Southwestern Athletic Conference titles.
+The Pro Football Hall of Famer has been at Jackson State, a historically Black college that plays in the NCAA's second tier of Division I, since 2020.
+Sanders has guided the Tigers to consecutive Southwestern Athletic Conference titles.

-The Tigers beat Southern in the SWAC championship game Saturday in Jackson, Mississippi, and a few hours later Colorado announced he was coming to Boudler.
+The Tigers beat Southern in the SWAC championship game Saturday in Jackson, Mississippi, and a few hours later Colorado announced he was coming to Boulder.

+Sanders told his team after the game he had accepted another job, but intended to coach Jackson State (12-0) in the Celebration Bowl for historically Black colleges on Dec.
+17 in Atlanta against Mid-Eastern Athletic Conference champion North Carolina Central.

+“In coaching you either get elevated or you get terminated,” Sanders told his team.
+“There ain’t no graveyard for coaches where they die at the place.
+They either going to run you off or you going to walk off.”

 The Tigers went 27-5 in the Sanders era and he was named SWAC coach of the year the last two seasons.